AvLab-CV/Face_Mask_Generator/README.md

 ```python make_mask.py.py ```

 ```bash
-Definition of face type :
+Definition of face types :

 Example : 0_1
 The first number "0" means the facial image is frontal and "1" means the facial image is profile.